What Does It Mean to Believe In Jesus?

 Judas (not Iscariot) said to Him, “Lord, how is it that You will manifest Yourself to us, and not to the world?”

 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.
 He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father’s who sent Me" (John 14:21-24).

-If you say you believe, know, and love Jesus, but do not obey his commands, you are a liar according to the word of God.
+If we say we believe in, know, and love Jesus, but do not obey his commands, we are liars according to the word of God.

 "And behold, a certain lawyer stood up and tested Him, saying, “Teacher, what shall I do to inherit eternal life?”

 He said to him, “What is written in the law?
 What is your reading of it?”

 So he answered and said, “ ‘You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind,’ and ‘your neighbor as yourself.’ ”

 And He said to him, “You have answered rightly; do this and you will live.”"
 (Luke 10:25-28).